 The Hellbrunn Palace is a villa built in the Baroque style.
 Though the palace itself does not offer a lot to the curious visitor, you might get a kick out of the fountain show, so stick around!
 Most Salzburg travel guides give this a skip, but we think the fountains are worth a watch!

 The Mirabell Palace and Gardens are a recognized UNESCO World Heritage Site, and for good reason.
 The palace’s central banquet hall was long recognized as the most splendid of all banquet halls in the world.
 Home to a number of musical quarters and diplomatic offices, the Palace is now open for weddings and other occasions.
 The Garden sports a number of fountains in Baroque style.

 Ride on the Untersbergbahn

-This might be the best things to do in Salzburg.
+This might be one of the best things to do in Salzburg Austria.
 Ride this cable car to the top of a peak and view Salzburg from the perspective of a bird!
 Operational since 1961, the cable car witnesses huge crowds during peak season, so it might be best to pre book your tickets.